nraghunathan/dotfiles/README.md

 ## Important Files
-`Brewfile`
+`.Brewfile`

-Strap will look for a Brewfile in the root of your dotfiles repository.
+Strap will look for a `.Brewfile` in the root of your dotfiles repository (`~/.dotfiles`).
 If it finds it, it will symlink it to your personal root folder, and then install all Brew packages and casks referenced in it.

+`script/setup`

+Strap will call this script, if it exists, to perform personalized setup steps.
+You can call out from here to other scripts, other repos, etc.

 `script/postbrew`